Link Search Menu Expand Document

 lab5_circuit

-2. For wiring up the gamepad, it does not matter which wire of the gamepad goes into which of Arduino pins 6-9.
+For wiring up the gamepad, it does not matter which wire of the gamepad goes into which of Arduino pins 6-9.
 You will configure this in code.
-We suggest using the one of the red + rail of the breadboard to connect pin 10 to the resistors connected to pins 6-9.
+We suggest using the one of the red + rails of the breadboard to connect pin 10 to the resistors connected to pins 6-9.
 Because the resistor legs are uncovered metal, take care to make sure that they are not touching each other, which may cause a short between two Arduino pins.

 4. Clone or download a zip of the Lab 5 starter code.
 Open the lab5 folder and open the lab5.ino file in your IDE.
 In the Library Manager (Tools -> Manage Libraries), install the “CapacitiveSensor” library if it is not installed already.